 However…thicker doesn’t ALWAYS mean better, as many players with lighter instruments find thick straps to be unnecessarily bulky, and actually LESS comfortable to wear than something thinner.

 3. Locking Mechanism

-The problem SOME players have with those standard leather loops that connect to the guitar is…
+The problem some players have with the standard leather loops that connect to the guitar is…

-They CAN have a tendency to slip off sometimes, based numerous factors such as:
+They CAN have a tendency to slip off sometimes, based on numerous factors such as:

 - the movement of the player on-stage